sinanisler/WordPress.js/README.md

 React + REST + Maybe WPGraphQL + WordPress

-### ✔ Why
+### ✔ Info
 Most of the users or developers (like me) doesnt want to maintain two or more servers.

 Why not make a modern WordPress Theme but use just one server ?

 This is why i wanted to make this theme.

-I think this maybe the new way of making WordPress Themes too.

-### ✔ Reasoning

-Right now making a headless WordPress means giving up lots of plugins, theme features, speed optimizations, SEO and core features.

-Literaly we are cutting the head off one of the greatest open soruce software and putting in somewhere else.

-Why not use both worlds best features and combine it ?

-If you dont need Headless just dont do it.
-You will just create more problems than solution.
+If you dont need Headless just dont make it.

 ![](https://raw.githubusercontent.com/sinanisler/sinanisler/master/img/headless-cms.jpg)